sylhare/sylhare.github.io/_posts/2015-11-10-Overview-Scrum-framework.md

 ## SCRUM framework

 Started in 1995, book released in 2001.
-Latest version was released in 2011.
+The Latest version was released in 2011.
 Author: Ken Schawner and Jeff Sutherland

 ### Artifact